How to Make an Invoice in Word: Invoicing Solutions for Small Business

 4. Customize Your Invoice Template

 Next, customize the invoice template to reflect all the relevant details of the project you’ve completed.
+A free invoice template will be formatted to show all of the most important business details to keep your invoice accurate.
+Filling in the fields correctly is an important step, as if you include the wrong information your payment could be delayed.
 Be sure to include the following information:

 - Your logo, if you have one